robertoeb/zssn-api/README.md

 Application will be runing at [localhost:3000](http://localhost:3000).

 ## Live Version

-You can test a live version of the API by [clicking here](http://zssn.ml:3000/survivors)
+You can test a live version of the API using a URL [http://zssn.ml:3000](http://zssn.ml:3000/survivors)

 ## API Documentation